MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md

 2. On the **General** FastTab, fill in the **No.** field.
 You can press the Enter key  to select from the number series.
 3. In the **Location Code** field, enter the location where the movement occurs.
 4. Choose the **Get Source Documents** action.
 Alternatively, fill in the **Source Document** field, and then choose the **AssistEdit** button in the **Source No.** field.
-5. In the **Source Documents** page, select the assembly order that you want to move components for, and then choose the **OK** button.
+5. On the **Source Documents** page, select the assembly order that you want to move components for, and then choose the **OK** button.

     For each needed component that can be moved, one Take line and one Place line are generated on the **Inventory Movements** page.
 All fields except the **Qty. to Handle** field are prefilled according to the source document lines.
 The **Qty. to Handle** field is set to zero until you enter the quantity that you have actually moved.